top of page

 Why should you come to therapy?

-If you feel you might harm yourself or another person, or if there is any other kind of safety risk, call 911 right away.
-Don't wait to see me!
+Finally, if you are in a serious crisis such that you feel you might harm yourself or another person, or if there is any other kind of safety risk, call 988 or 911 right away.
+They are resources designed for crisis intervention.
+Don't wait to see me or talk to me first.

-Beyond that, everyone's experience is different, including my own!
+Eeryone's experience is different, including my own!
 The focus of our first meeting will primarily be discovery.
 While I will certainly ask questions, I prefer to do most of the discovery of your life through listening and engaging in purposeful curiosity.
 I'm a pretty easygoing guy and I very much enjoy the therapeutic relationships I form with my clients; a strong one is at the core of our work together.
 Once we're speaking the same language, we can start to let the focus on the "presenting problem" (a fancy term for the reason you came to therapy) give way to your natural ability to be determined and successful.
-I like to wrap up by establishing a goal.
-We will also discuss how often you will come to therapy.
 You may or may not get "homework" - stuff for you to do between sessions.
 Don't worry, it's easy stuff if you put in the effort!

 What's in a name?
 Why choose a Marriage and Family Therapist?